-Child Safety, Police, Mary and Rob (carers) and Bronte (Mum) are all worried that if Noah smokes weed, misses school and shoplifts he will not finish Year 12 and might end up with criminal convictions and then won't be able to get the job that he wants.
+• Child Safety, Police, Mary and Rob (carers) and Bronte (Mum) are all worried that if Noah smokes weed, misses school and shoplifts he will not finish Year 12 and might end up with criminal convictions and so won't be able to get the job that he wants or be able to travel overseas.

-Tip:

-By avoiding words like 'continue' and 'again' in worry statements, we avoid a dispute about whether something happened.
-This doesn't weaken the worry statement, rather, it remains focused on what we're worried will happen in the future.
+General Tip: By avoiding words like 'continue' and 'again' in worry statements, we avoid a dispute about whether or not something happened in the past.
+This doesn't weaken the worry statement, but remains focused on what we're worried will happen in the future, rather than what we think happened in the past.